DataTig/DataTig/docs/reference/site-configuration.rst

 The type `list-dictionaries` has the following extra options:

 * 'fields': A list of fields to be found in the dictionary items.
 Definition is the same as above, but list types are not allowed.
 (So you can't have a list in a list.)

+The type `string` has the following extra options:

+* `multiline`: Defaults to false.
+Whether new lines are allowed in values

 Git Host
 --------